Free shipping on all U.S. orders — ships within 48 hours

 • Cooking: Wrap food and cook in hot coals.

-• Heat Management: Block sun from windows to reduce heat indoors.
+• Heat management: Block sun from windows to reduce heat indoors.

-• Wind Barriers: Create a wind shield for your camp stove.
+• Wind barriers: Create a wind shield for your camp stove.

-• Grill Cleaning: Ball it up to scrub your grill grates.
+• Grill cleaning: Ball it up to scrub your grill grates.

-• Solar Oven: Line a box to cook food using solar energy.
+• Solar oven: Line a box to cook food using solar energy.

-• Battery Fixes: Replace springs or make smaller batteries fit in a pinch.
+• Battery fixes: Replace springs or make smaller batteries fit in a pinch.

-• Antenna Booster: Improve TV or radio reception.
+• Antenna booster: Improve TV or radio reception.

-• Pest Control: Hang strips on trees or bushes to scare away birds.
+• Pest control: Hang strips on trees or bushes to scare away birds.

 2. Baby Wipes